 Check out the most important metrics for your site

-To register in Analytics, you just need have a Google account.
-Then you have to set up your website so that the tool can receive the access of website data.
+To register in Analytics, you just need to have a Google account.
+Then you have to set up your website so that the tool can receive access to website data.
 For this, you enter the website address in the panel and insert the tracking code generated in your site code.

 So here we feature the advantages of Google Analytics Tool you should know!

 On the main reports, Analytics shows the number of visits to your site.
 The graphs show the numbers per day and the percentage of new visitors or had already entered the site sometimes.
 Remember that counting only starts from the time the tracking code is applied, old data is not recovered.

 Besides the number of visits, Analytics provides a number of metrics that provide a broader understanding of the public that visits the website.
 Check out:

 In the panel, you can check the number of visitors by age, gender, language, and location.
 With this information, you can outline the public profile and, increasingly, work on content for it.
 If you are not reaching the goals you like to achieve, it is important to rethink strategies.

 In this respect, the tool has metrics that represent the average time spent on the site, the browser, operating system and screen resolution used for accessing the website (desktop and mobile).
 These values are good clues to evaluate the performance and bet on improvements in the design and usability of the page.

 Performance: How content is being viewed?